Sharlaan/Vuetube-api/README.md

-# VueTube RESTful API - YouTube Clone
+# VueTube API

 > VueTube is a YouTube clone built with nodejs, expressjs & mongodb.

+### Originally developed by Reagan Ekhameye (Tech Reagan)

+Reach him on twitter [@techreagan](https://www.twitter.com/techreagan)

+My goal here is essentially to rewrite his repo with modern techs (notably buildless Vue3 in front, and FoalTS, typescript and postgresql in serverside)

 ## Features

 > CRUD (Create, Read, Update And Delete)

-- Authentication with JWT (Reset Password with email)
+- Authentication with short-timed JWT (Reset Password with email)
   - Login (User/Admin)
   - Register
   - Forgot Password